idanbuller/PainterIBAI/README.md

 - Redo paint
 - Save paint into file
 - Load paint from file
-- Polymorphism as presented in theCclass Diagram below:
+- Polymorphism as presented in the Class Diagram below:

 ![](/Pics/ClassDiagram.png)